michaelb/sniprun/README.md

 " 'bash install.sh 1' to get the bleeding edge or if you have trouble with the precompiled binary, but you'll compile sniprun at every update & will need the rust toolchain
 ```

-Sniprun is developped and maintained on Linux (-only for now), support for other platforms is not in my goals plans, though simple compatibility patches PR are welcome.

 ## Usage

 (you can of course see `:help sniprun` once installed)